How to Create & Use a Style Sheet for Grant Writing

 December 31, 2016

 When you start writing a grant proposal, you might begin drafting it as a Word document, using whatever fonts you like best and perhaps retaining custom margin settings you’ve used in the past.
-Or maybe you work as part of a team, and each contributor prefers different fonts and line spacing, which produces a document containing a variety of styles.
-Eventually, and sometimes with a great deal of effort, these individual choices will need to be revised so there is a uniform use of fonts, text styles, spelling, and formatting throughout the document.
+Or maybe you work as part of a team, and each contributor prefers different fonts and line spacing, resulting in a document with a variety of styles.
+Eventually, and sometimes with considerable effort, these individual choices will need to be revised to ensure uniform use of fonts, text styles, spelling, and formatting throughout the document.

 Having a style sheet in place from the beginning of the proposal process will help ensure that the correct margins and font sizes are used.
 It's much easier to pull together the final draft when line spacing, font size, and margins have been used consistently from the beginning.

-Some things, like font choice and the text size for headings, should be included in every style sheet.
-Other things will be unique to your organization or to the particular project, publication, or grant proposal in question.
+Some things, such as font choice and heading text size, should be included in every style sheet.
+Other things will be unique to your organization or the particular project, publication, or grant proposal in question.

 • Include only the most important, common items to keep the document brief